migueltc13/HC-SR04/README.md

 ./src/ttyUSB0.sh
 ```

-Feel free to modify to your respective port.
+Feel free to modify it to your respective port.

 ---